 Imagine you need a small cube display that requires color on all surfaces.
 Typically, you might consider laminating all surfaces after fabrication, but the manual labor would make it far too expensive in addition to exposing the dreaded black lines in the corners, characteristic of high-pressure laminate use.

 You might contemplate painting it after fabrication, instead, but this too would be expensive, and the finished product runs the risk of looking different from one piece to another due to manual spray painting.

-Enter miter folding as a cost-effective option that delivers a nice-looking piece.
-Using this technique not only saves costs due to less material and more efficient assembly, but miter folding can also improve aesthetics and reduce the weight of finished items.
+Enter miter folding as an option that delivers a nice-looking piece while staying within your point of purchase display cost.
+Using this technique not only saves money due to less material and efficient assembly, but miter folding can also improve aesthetics and reduce the weight of finished items.